Bucharest

 The Grigore Antipa National Museum of Natural History

-The Grigore Antipa National Museum of Natural History – is the largest museum of its kind in Romania; contains over two million exhibits grouped into various categories such as: zoology and palaeontology.
+The Grigore Antipa National Museum of Natural Historyis the largest museum of its kind in Romania, containing over two million exhibits grouped into various categories such as zoology, paleontology, mineralogy, ethnography, etc.

 The Old Centre